Israeli army: Rocket from Gaza hits south Israel | Law-Order

 There were no reports of damage or casualties.
 Sirens warning of incoming rockets sounded in the Negev Desert town of Sderot and its surroundings.

+In response, Israeli aircraft early Friday hit three facilities belonging to Hamas, the militant group ruling Gaza.
+The airstrikes targeted a weapons manufacturing site, a tunnel for arms smuggling and a training site, the military said.

-No Palestinian group claimed responsibility for the rocket fire from the Hamas-controlled Palestinian enclave.
-Israel usually blames the militant Hamas group for any violence act emanating from Gaza.
+No Palestinian group claimed responsibility for the rocket fire from the Palestinian enclave.
+Israel usually blames Hamas group for any violence act emanating from Gaza.

 The attack comes at the end of the Independence Day, which honors the creation of Israel after the end of the British Mandate in 1948.